As you transition to a more Whole Food Plant Based diet, lots of things start to change.

 Here are some other things to be aware of.

-One of the main things that set healthy grocery stores apart from regular grocery stores is the bulk bin section.
-This is where you will find lots of different foods in big bins.
-You can help yourself and buy as much or as little of something as you like and you buy it by the pound.
+One of the main things that sets healthy grocery stores apart from regular grocery stores is their bulk bin section.
+This is where you’ll find lots of different foods in big bins.
+You can help yourself and buy as much or as little of something as you’d like.

 Buying ingredients by the pound is awesome for lots of reasons.
 It’s usually cheaper than buying packaged food, you control how much you buy, and it cuts down on packaging.

 Here’s how to master the bulk bin section and look just as confident scooping your brown rice into a bag as those patchouli smelling bulk bin professionals.